ndaidong/mdl-skeleton/README.md

 ```
 See [/app/workers/compiler.js](https://github.com/ndaidong/mdl-skeleton/blob/master/app/workers/compiler.js)

-The res.render method expects 3 parameters as below:

-- *template*: template file, similar to res.render(template)
-- *data*: an object will be Handlebars compile to template file
-- *context*: another object with it we can declare css, js and SDATA (shared data).
-While css and js resources will be compiled and groupped to one file, SDATA will be shared to client script as a global object.
+Note that Express's *res.render* method has been added the third parameter *context*, an object with it we can declare css, js and SDATA (shared data) for each of context (page).

+While css and js resources will be compiled, minified, and merged into just one file, SDATA will be shared to client script as a global object.

 Example: